 action.
 What you do, if anything, is entirely up to you.
 But, without your

-participation, Second-Responders to the arts, simply will not happen.
+participation, Second-Responders to the Arts, simply cannot happen.

 steward and temporary facilitator.